 Example of a woman teaching a knowledgeable man about the way of God:

 (14) “Meanwhile a Jew named Apollos, a native of Alexandria, came to Ephesus.
 He was a learned man, with a thorough knowledge of the Scriptures.
 He had been instructed in the way of the Lord, and he spoke with great fervor and taught about Jesus accurately, though he knew only the baptism of John.
 He began to speak boldly in the synagogue.
 When Priscilla and Aquila heard him, they invited him to their home and explained to him the way of God more adequately.”
 (Acts 18:24-26)

-Female elders encouraged to teach what is good to all, both men and women (Titus 2:3).
+Female elders encouraged to teach all, both men and women, what is good (Titus 2:3).
 One of the things those female elders can do is urge the younger women to do certain things, including loving their husbands and children (2:4-5):

 (15) “3 Likewise, teach the older women (presbytidas) to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
 4 Then they can urge the younger women to love their husbands and children, 5 to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God.”
 (Titus 2:3-5) (presbytidas is the feminine version of the Greek word that is translated male elders in Titus 1:4)